Best Things To Do in Siena, Italy Best Things To Do in Siena, Italy

 6. Elsa Trail and Waterfall

-The Elsa Trail is a beautiful natural area located just a 30-minute drive from Siena.
-This stunning walking path is a slice of heaven, away from the city’s bustling streets, that worm between milky blue pools and waterfalls.
-Pack a picnic and jump in the car, crossing gorgeous Tuscan landscapes to enjoy a refreshing swim in the waters.
+The Elsa Trail is a beautiful natural area just a 30-minute drive from Siena.
+Away from the bustling city streets, the walking path winds along milky-blue pools and waterfalls.
+We packed a picnic to bring with us, jumped in the car, and drove through the gorgeous Tuscan landscapes to enjoy a refreshing swim here.

-If you don’t have a car, you can take a public bus from the center of Siena (number 130 or 131).
+Getting there without a car: Take a public bus from the center of Siena (number 130 or 131).

 tuscany waterfall elsa trail